Famous Studios: Harvey Comics and Harvey Films

 In July 1958, Paramount sold off the Famous Studios cartoons made between October 1950 and December 1959, as well as the rights to all original characters created by Famous Studios (Casper, Baby Huey, Herman and Katnip, Buzzy the Crow, Tommy Tortoise, Moe Hare, Little Audrey, etc.) to Harvey Comics for $1.7 million, who in turn created Harvey Films to handle the rights and rebranded the cartoons as Harveytoons.
-The deal also gave ABC television distribution rights to the cartoons for the next 30 years (the rights reverted back to Harvey in 1989) while Paramount retained theatrical rights.
+The deal also gave ABC television distribution rights to the cartoons for the next 30 years (the rights reverted to Harvey in 1989) while Paramount retained theatrical rights.
 In 1963, Paramount sold its cartoons made between January 1960 and February 1962, again to Harvey Comics, for $1.

 In 2001, Harvey Comics was purchased by the holding company Classic Media.
 In 2012, Classic Media was purchased by DreamWorks Animation, which retains ownership of the cartoons.
 In 2016, DreamWorks Animation was purchased by Comcast's NBCUniversal, with Universal Pictures assuming the distribution of the cartoons on behalf of DreamWorks.

 However, while NBCUniversal and DreamWorks Animation own the bulk of the rights to the Harveytoons catalog, as per their original 1958 contract, Paramount still retains theatrical rights to the cartoons and thus also controls the original camera negatives.
 However, the contract also stipulates that Harvey (and by extension, DreamWorks and NBCUniversal) are allowed to access the original film elements from Paramount whenever they feel the need to update their prints.